Mic-360/blog-site/src/articles/first-blog.md

 Before submitting a pull request, make sure to test your changes thoroughly.
 If applicable, add new tests to cover your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](../../LICENSE) file for more details.

 ---

 Thank you for contributing to the Blog Site!
 If you have any questions or need further assistance, feel free to reach out.
 Happy coding!